 TV2 Hungary builds new broadcast studio around Mosart Newscast Automation

-TV2 Hungary, one of Hungary's top-rated television networks, has placed Mosart Newscast Automation at the heart of its new broadcast studio.
-The studio is being implemented by Somos Broadcast Media, a systems integrator and reseller serving the Hungarian broadcast market.

-TV2 Hungary went live with Mosart in Jan.
-2012, in conjunction with the launch of the new facility.
-One large selling point for TV2 was the solution's ability to integrate with almost all studio devices, without requiring the network to be tied to any manufacturer's hardware.
-Mosart now supports four manufacturers of vision mixers, eight audio mixers, eight brands of servers, eight graphics systems, and five camera robotics systems.
+TV2 Hungary is using Mosart Newscast Automation to run news operations in its recently launched broadcast studio.
+The broadcaster went live with Mosart in January 2012.
+One, large selling point for TV2 was the solution's ability to integrate with almost all studio devices, without requiring the network to be tied to any manufacturer's hardware.
+Mosart now supports four manufacturers of production switchers, eight audio mixers, eight brands of servers, eight graphics systems, and five camera robotics systems.

 The latest product and technology information